 Name Age (as of 04/13/2020) Director Since Business Experience Alan J. Lewis, 74 2015 Dr. Lewis joined our Board in December 2015.
 From March 2015 until December 2019, Ph.D.
 Dr. Lewis served as Chief Executive Officer and director of DiaVacs, Inc., a biotechnology company that offers dendritic cell therapy for autoimmunity and juvenile diabetes.
 From October 2012 to March 2014, Dr. Lewis was Chief Executive Officer and a director of Medistem, Inc., a publicly traded biotechnology company, and developer of stem cell therapies that was acquired by Intrexon Corporation.
 From July 2010 until November 2011, Dr. Lewis was Chairman, President and Chief Executive Officer of cancer drug developer Ambit Biosciences, Inc., which was subsequently acquired by Daiichi Sankyo Company, Limited.
 From January 2009 until June 2010, Dr. Lewis was President and Chief Executive Officer of the Juvenile Diabetes Research Foundation.
 From February 2006 until December 2008, Dr. Lewis was President and Chief Executive Officer of stem cell company Novocell, Inc., a privately held regenerative disease biotechnology company.
 Prior to that, Dr. Lewis served as Chief Executive Officer and a director of Signal Pharmaceuticals until its acquisition by Celgene Corporation.
-Dr. Lewis was named President of Celgene's Signal Research division in San Diego, where he directed its integrated drug discovery program in oncology and inflammation and served on Celgene's corporate executive committee.
+Dr. Lew was named President of Celgene's Signal Research division in San Diego, where he directed its integrated drug discovery program in oncology and inflammation and served on Celgene's corporate executive committee.
 Dr. Lewis is on the board of directors of BioMarin Pharmaceuticals, Inc., where he chairs the science and technology committee, and Scancell Holdings Plc, where he serves on the audit committee and remuneration committee.
-Dr. Lewis holds a B.Sc. in Physiology and Biochemistry from Southampton University and a Ph.D. in Pharmacology from the University of Wales, and he completed his postdoctoral training at Yale University.
+Dr. Lewis holds a B.Sc. in Physiology and Biochemistry from Southampton University and a Ph.D. in Pharmacology from the University of Wales, and he complete his postdoctoral training at Yale University.
 Dr. Lewis has honorary fellowships from the University of Swansea and the University of Cardiff.
+Because of these and other professional experiences, Dr. Lewis possesses particular knowledge and experience with our industry, senior leadership, innovation and knowledge and experience with our industry, senior leadership, innovation and technology and public company board service and governance.
+Among other experiences, qualifications, attributes and skills, Dr. Lewis' extensive experience in management and the operation of pharmaceutical and healthcare companies and his scientific background, together with his experience serving on the board of directors of a public company and several private biotechnology companies, led to the conclusion of our Board that he should serve as a director due to our business and structure.